Want to make a deal on a short sale?

 Purchasing a short sale in Dublin, California on your own is risky.
 Contact Provident Realty Group for expert advice.

-Can I get a bargain on a short sale?
+Can I get a good deal on a short sale?

-Occasionally.
-Often times people hear the phrase "short sale" and routinely think of a seller that is in financial trouble and needing to sell their property fast to prevent further financial problems.
-This is occasionally the case and can be an opportunity for a buyer to cash in on another's misfortune.
-In contrast, a lender may consider a short sale even if the seller isn't delinquent with their payments, but property values have declined.
-In these instances the reduced price may in fact be consistent with true market values, not below.
+Every now and then a good deal will come along.
+Often times people hear the words "short sale" and routinely think of a seller that is in trouble and must sell their house promptly to avoid further financial problems.
+This is sometimes the case and can be an opportunity for a buyer to do well from another's misfortune.
+More commonly, a lender may consider a short sale even if the seller is current, but property values have declined.
+In cases such as these the discounted price may in fact be consistent with actual market values instead of below.

-• Before making any purchase offers, do your homework.
-Using an experienced real estate agent from Provident Realty Group to help you research a property can help you make informed decisions.
-We can help find out to whom the property is titled, the balance still owed to the lender, and whether or not a foreclosure notice has been filed.
-Obtaining this info can help you determine how much to offer.
+• Always do your homework before making any offers.
+Using an experienced REALTOR® from Provident Realty Group to assist you with researching a property can help you make educated decisions.
+We can help find out to whom the property is titled, how much is owed to the lender, and whether or not a foreclosure notice has been filed.
+Acquiring this info can help you make a decision about how much to offer.

-• Hire a real estate agent with short sale experience.
-Provident Realty Group can help expedite the transaction and make certain you're protected.
-Don't permit inexperience to slow down the closing process.
-Put my experience and knowledge to work in your favor.
+• Use a real estate agent with short sale expertise.
+Provident Realty Group can help expedite the transaction and make sure you're protected.
+Don't allow inexperience to hold up the closing process.
+Put my knowledge and experience to work for you.

-• Even in the best of situations and with an experienced real estate agent, buying a short sale property will generally take longer than a typical real estate transaction.
-Know that a majority of short sales will not close in less than 30 days.
-Remember that you're not only getting approval from the seller, but the lender must also agree to the terms of the sale.
-It's not uncommon that your offer will go before a committee to approve, which will add time - sometimes even 2 to 3 months.
+• Even with an experienced real estate agent and under the best of situations, buying a short sale property will usually take longer than a typical real estate transaction.
+Be aware that most short sales will not close in less than 30 days.
+Remember that you're not only getting approval from the seller, but the lender must also agree to the discounted price.
+It's not uncommon that your offer will be presented to a committee to approve or disapprove, which will add time - sometimes even 2 to 3 months.

-• Home protection plans, buyer credits and allowances, and closing cost concessions are normally non-negotiable when dealing with a short sale.
-The lender is selling the property just the way it is which means the lender won't be paying for repairs.
-Always reserve the right to perform inspections for pests, HVAC, electrical, and other critical areas.
-At Provident Realty Group, when I write an offer, I'm looking out for your interests first and foremost and will always suggest that you make your offer contingent upon the results of the inspections.
+• Home protection warranties, buyer credits and allowances, and closing cost concessions are normally not negotiable when buying a short sale.
+The lender is selling the property "as is" which means the lender isn't going to pay for repairs.
+Be sure to reserve the right to perform inspections for pests, HVAC, electrical, and other critical areas.
+At Provident Realty Group, when I write an offer, I am looking out for your interests above all else and will always recommend that you make your offer contingent upon the inspection results.

-When you're ready to buy, whether it's a short sale or a typical home sale, Provident Realty Group can help you.
-Apply my experience and knowledge of real estate to be confident that you are getting a fair deal and are protected during the complete matter.
+When you're ready to buy, whether it be a short sale or a typical home sale, Provident Realty Group is available for you.
+Use my experience and knowledge of real estate to be confident you're getting a fair deal and will be protected during the full transaction.

 Provident Realty Group